Sphaerophoria: Diagnostics

 The male has a yellow frons, rarely with a pair of black spots above the antennae, while the female has a median black stripe.
 The face is usually yellow, often with black markings, and has a prominent tubercle that only recedes slightly to the lower facial margin.
 The eyes are bare.
 The scutum is glossy black with a wide yellow stripe that either terminates at the transverse suture or extends to the scutellum.
-The pleura has black coloring with bright yellow patterns.
+The pleura have black coloring with bright yellow patterns.
 The anterior anepisternum is bare.
 The upper and lower katepisternal hair patches are distinct from each other, with the former usually extending ventrally in a triangular shape about three-quarters of the distance from the upper to lower margin of the sclerite.
 The meron and metapleuron are both devoid of hair, and the metasternum has some.
 There are small bare areas on the basal one-third of the wing membrane.

 Males have an abdomen is that is slender, unmargined, and parallel-sided or slightly constricted near the middle.
 The fifth segment on the right side has a bluntly rounded posterior extension.
 Females have an abdomen that is parallel or slightly widened in the middle.